 Origin and history

-Reindeer moss, also known as Arctic Iceland moss or caribou moss , is a unique plant that grows in the cold regions of the Northern Hemisphere.
-Contrary to its name, it is neither a moss nor a plant in the strict sense, but a symbiotic relationship between a fungus and an alga .
+Reindeer lichen, also known as Arctic Iceland moss or caribou moss, is a unique plant that grows in cold regions of the Northern Hemisphere.
+Contrary to its name, it is neither a moss nor a plant per se, but a symbiosis between a fungus and an alga.
 Highly resistant to frost and drought, it survives in extreme environments.
-For millennia, it has been the primary food source for reindeer and caribou during the winter, hence its name.
-It is also used by Nordic and Scandinavian populations for its soothing and invigorating properties.
+For thousands of years, it has been the main food source for reindeer and caribou during the winter, hence its name.
+It is also used by northern and Scandinavian populations for its softening and toning properties.